gregorianrants/van_cal/bugs.md

 (could be calendar or table), currently i am doing another network request, its fast just now but may not be when it isnt hosted on local server.
+- consider creating nicer strings for message in error returned by api for validation errors (maybe not worth it though as it is only a failsafe and we should be getting nice error messages on browser side)
+- implement error handling on api for unique fields (as of this note we have no unique fields but that will likely change)

 #General Notes